Thammasat University: Faculty of Liberal Arts

 The Faculty of Liberal Arts was established by the Royal Gazette in 1961 by Professor Adul Vicharncharoen, the founder and first dean of the Faculty of Liberal Arts.
-The purpose of the establishment of the Faculty of Arts at that time was to teach general subjects to all students of the university before they choose to study their majors.
-At present, the Faculty of Arts offers 19 undergraduate degrees, 12 master's degree courses and three doctoral degrees.
+The purpose of the establishment of the Faculty of Arts at that time was to teach general subjects to all students of the university before they chose to study their majors.
+At present, the Faculty of Arts offers 19 undergraduate degree courses, 12 master's degree courses, and 3 doctoral degree courses.

 The faculty offers the following undergraduate majors: Psychology, Library and Information Science, Literature and Communication, History, Linguistics, English Language, English Language and Literature, French Language, Thai Language, Philosophy, Geography, Japanese Language, Chinese Language, German Language, Russian Language, British and American Studies, Southeast Asian Studies, Russian Studies, International Studies (ASEAN-China), and Business English Communication.
 The last major opened by the Faculty of Liberal Arts was the degree in Hispanic and Latin American Studies, the first of its kind in Southeast Asia.
-The graduate school offers master's degree in 10 disciplines: Linguistics for Communication, History, Library and Information Science, Industrial and Organizational Psychology, French-Thai Translation, Counseling Psychology, Buddhist Studies, Japanese Studies, Thai, English Language and Literature, English Language Studies, Chinese Culture Studies, and English-Thai Translation Studies.
-The graduate level also offers Ph.D. in linguistics, History, and English Language Studies which is a combined Master and Doctoral Degree.
+The graduate school offers master's degrees in 10 disciplines: Linguistics for Communication, History, Library and Information Science, Industrial and Organizational Psychology, French-Thai Translation, Counseling Psychology, Buddhist Studies, Japanese Studies, Thai, English Language and Literature, English Language Studies, Chinese Culture Studies, and English-Thai Translation Studies.
+The graduate level also offers a Ph.D. in linguistics, history, and English Language Studies, which is a combined master's and doctoral degree.